 Aberration’s Out of the Frame evening at National Library, July 2025 (Anthony Pugh)

-PROGRAMME: At 6.30pm we will gather for drinks and snacks, then lead into the Gregynog Gallery around 7pm for pop-up talks and performances from artists and our workshop group, followed by fun activities, instant portraits and more.
+PROGRAMME: At 6.30pm we will gather for drinks and snacks, then lead into the Gregynog Gallery around 7pm for the tour with pop-up talks and performances, followed by fun activities, sketching by Hilary Reed and more.
 A chance to look round the whole Portrait & Power exhibition at the end.
 Finish around 9pm.
-Event mainly in English with some Cymraeg
+Event mainly in English with some Cymraeg.

 Everyone is welcome to come along to watch and listen.

-If you’d like to be more involved, we’re exploring the theme ‘How would we like to see ourselves in a portrait?’
-So feel free to bring an object you would like to include if someone was painting YOU, or to dress up as a living self-portrait, whatever that might mean!
-Interpret it however you like but here are some ideas: alter ego, future self or shadow self, femme, fairy, butch or bear, dressy or drag, fluid or fixed, or all of the above!
+If you’d like to be more involved, we’re playing with the theme ‘How would you like to see yourself in a portrait?’
+So you can bring an object you would like to include if someone was painting YOU, or dress up as a living self-portrait!
+Or come in your civvies and just enjoy the ride!

 Off the Wall workshops

 Sat 31 January & Sat 7 Feb 10.30am to 1.30pm: Two inspiring linked workshops for LGBTQ+ adults where we will respond to the portrait exhibition with new writing and performance.
-Click to see details and sign up >>
+Click to see details >>

 With thanks to NLW/LLGC for their enthusiastic partnership working & financial support.